-CodeTogether includes heterogeneous IDE to IDE support.
-With this awesome feature, users get cross-platform functionality across all of our supported IDEs—IntelliJ, Eclipse and VS Code.
+CodeTogether Live includes heterogeneous IDE to IDE support.
+Users get cross-platform functionality across all supported IDEs—IntelliJ, Eclipse and VS Code.

 Heterogeneous IDE to IDE—what does it mean?

 With CodeTogether’s IDE to IDE support, anyone can connect to anyone else, right from inside their IDE.
 Working with a peer in VS Code?
 Connect from IntelliJ.
 Your lead uses Eclipse?
 They can join the same session as well.
 Use the very same IDE you use for your local development—no separate client needed—just seamless coding together without even caring which IDE others choose to develop with.

 - Works across IDEs: IntelliJ, Eclipse and VS Code, as well as IDES based on these

 - Works across IDE versions: e.g., IntelliJ 2020.2 and 2019.3